zekzekus/domat/README.md

   catching etc.
 * Security improved with server side Meteor.Methods.
 * Notification system improved with auto-dismiss.
+* Implemented a pomodoro timer with full cycles of pomodoro.

 TODO
 ----
 * Countdown timer start values must be configurable for each user or group.
-* Timer must be more pomodoro like.
-Work cycle, rest cycle, long rest etc.
+* ~~Timer must be more pomodoro like.
+Work cycle, rest cycle, long rest etc.~~
 * A relation must exist between tasks and timer instances.
 To count completed pomodoros for a task.
 * A group mechanism may be applied.
 Think about to apply pomodoro technique for